rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ## Custom Importers

-New import formats can be supported by implementing the EntitySource interface with a JavaBean implementation, instantiating it as bean and referring it by its id with a 'source' attribute, e.g.
+New import formats can be supported by implementing the EntitySource interface with a JavaBean implementation, instantiating it as bean and referring it by its id with a `source` attribute, e.g.

 ```xml
 <setup>